 - 1 teaspoon apple cider vinegar

-- 3–4 large handfuls fresh baby spinach (up to 5 ounces)
+- 3-4 large handfuls fresh baby spinach or baby kale (up to 5 ounces)

 - Preheat oven to 425 degrees.
 Line a muffin tin with silicon baking cups or grease the muffin tin.

-- Rinse out the blender and add all the wet ingredients plus spinach to the blender (milk, maple syrup, avocado oil, vanilla, vinegar and baby spinach).
+- Rinse out the blender and add all the wet ingredients plus spinach to the blender (milk, maple syrup, avocado oil (or melted coconut oil), vanilla, vinegar and baby spinach).
 Blend until smooth and no spinach bits remain.
 Feel free to add as much spinach as you want.
-I find you really don’t taste it.
+I find you really don't taste it.
 You can add an entire 5 ounce clamshell container if you want.

 - Pour the wet ingredients from the blender into the dry ingredients in the mixing bowl.
 Whisk until well combined and no oat chunks remain.
 Do not over-mix.
-Using the mixing bowl’s pour spout, carefully pour the batter into the baking cups filling them 7/8ths full.
-Top with mini vegan chocolate chips or hemp seeds if you like.
+Using the mixing bowl's pour spout, carefully pour the batter into the baking cups filling them ⅞ths full.
+Top with mini vegan chocolate chips and/or hemp seeds if you like.